SC Bengaluru

 Sporting Club Bengaluru, also known as Sporting Bengaluru, (nicknamed The Golden Tigers) is an Indian professional football club based in Bangalore, Karnataka.
-The club currently competes in the I-League, the second tier of the Indian football league system, and the BDFA Super Division.
-The club was founded in 2022.
+The club currently competes in the I-League 2, the third tier of the Indian football league system, and the BDFA Super Division.
+The club was founded in 2022 by Tony Sohi (UK), Kulbir Sohi (UK), Adrian Wright (UK) and Kishore S Reddy (India).

 History

 SC Bengaluru made its debut in the 2022–23 BDFA Super Division.
 They clinched the title in their inaugural season ahead of their closest rivals FC Bengaluru United, attaining 46 points in 18 games.
 With their win, they closed on a spot in the 2023–24 I-League 3, the newly formed fourth tier of the Indian football league system.
 The club managed to qualify for the I-League 2 after beating Kerala United by 2–1 in the playoffs.
 The club clinched back-to-back titles in the 2023–24 season as they won the I-League 2, earning promotion to the 2024–25 I-League.